ipspace/netlab/docs/dev/config/initial.md

 **Notes:**

-* You don't have to support all interface attributes, but it's highly recommended to implement interface addresses, interface description, and MTU.
+* You don't have to support all interface attributes, but it's highly recommended to implement interface addresses, the interface description, and the MTU.
 * Use `if sth is defined`, `sth|default(value)` or `if 'sth' in ifdata` in your Jinja2 templates to check for the presence of optional attributes.
 Try to be consistent ;)

 The interface part of the initial device configuration template starts with a **for** loop over all configured interfaces: